 This online lead service allows you to search for both businesses and consumers.
 The business search options include the type of the business, the size of the business, the SIC code, the business location, and more.
 The consumer search options include income, age range, location, and so on.
 Lead list generation requires you (or the library) to have a paid account, but the basic lookup service is free.

 Just like InfoUSA, SalesGenie is an Infogroup product.
-SalesGenie offers much the same search options as InfoUSA and the data comes from the same sources.
+SalesGenie offers many of the same search options as InfoUSA and the data comes from the same sources.
 The difference between the two services is that SalesGenie is designed specifically for salespeople, while InfoUSA is designed more for marketing campaigns.
 SalesGenie also comes with a short free trial, so you can experiment with it even if your library doesn't subscribe.

 Hoover's provides targeted lead lists and other resources for both sales and marketing professionals.
 They also provide sales tools, such as “Call Prep Sheets” with useful industry facts that will help position you as an expert.
 Additionally, Hoover's will integrate with many CRMs, which will end up saving you a lot of time.
-If your library doesn't subscribe to Hoover's, you can sign up for a free trial of Hoover's service instead.

 04Standard and Poor's